007chiragshah/tucana/Detail_Design.md

     Partition2 --> Consumer2
     Partition3 --> Consumer3
 ```
-- Central Hub uses kafka in our infra for collecting and storing real time data from the different sources like alerts, event-autheProducers and Consumers Work Independently:ntication, technical alerts, sdc events
+- Central Hub uses Kafka in our infra for collecting and storing real-time data from different sources like alerts, event-autheProducers, and Consumers Work Independently. notification, technical alerts, SDC
-  etc.
+  events etc.
 - Kafka is a distributed event streaming platform designed to handle high-throughput, fault-tolerant, and low-latency messaging.
 Here's a simplified overview of how it works:

     * **Topic**: Data is organized into categories called topics.
-Producers write messages to these topics, and consumers read them.
+Producers write messages on these topics, and consumers read them.
     * **Producers**: Producers are applications that send data (events) to Kafka topics.
 They push messages in a serialized format.
     * **Consumers**: Consumers are applications that subscribe to topics and read messages.
 They can read at their own pace, and Kafka retains messages for a configurable time.
     * **Partitions**: Topics are divided into partitions for scalability.
 Each partition can reside on a different Kafka broker, allowing for parallel processing.